allegro/allegro.tech/_posts/2019-10-28-team-tourism-case-studies-2.md

 ## Case study 2
 ### Web performance - Adrian Rydzyński
-Currently, I’m working with the Anteater’s team.
-We’re taking care of developing the list of offers on Allegro, and we call it “listings”.
-This is a place, through which most people pass through, so we’re trying to have availability and efficiency as high priority.
-To achieve that, I went to the web performance team, who are taking care of performance and are trying to educate as many people as possible, that performance matters.
-I was hoping to learn what we can do on listings to make it faster and more robust for our users.
-Besides, they were building a new Single Page Application, which contains a homepage, listings, and a view of a single offer.
+Currently, I’m working with a team, which takes care of developing the list of offers on Allegro.
+We call it “listings”.
+This is a place with heavy traffic, so we’re trying to have availability and efficiency as a high priority.
+To broaden my knowledge, I decided to have my tourism at the web performance team, who are taking care of performance and are trying to educate as many people as possible, that performance matters.
+I was hoping to learn what we can improve on listings to make it faster and more robust for our users.
+Besides, they were building a new [single page application](https://en.wikipedia.org/wiki/Single-page_application), which contains a homepage, listings, and a view of a single offer.
 Their goal was to gain knowledge about listings, and I had to pass this knowledge.
 Both sides had their goals, but it was clear that we were going in the same direction.
 We didn’t specify precisely how many story points I had to make or how many new features I had to transfer to my team.
 We wanted to do as much as possible.

 <img alt="webperf" src="/img/articles/2019-10-28-team-tourism-case-studies-2/webperf.jpg" />

-My friends from the web performance team introduced me to their core project: Single Page Application called [mobile-web SPA](https://en.wikipedia.org/wiki/Single-page_application).
+My friends from the web performance team introduced me to their core project: single page application called "mobile-web SPA".
 It is worth mentioning that in my daily job, we have a component structure.
 That means listings are built with many components: lists, filters, categories, articles, pagination, and so forth.
 Another approach was chosen in the mobile-web SPA.
 We have everything in one significant monolith component.
 Of course, there are pros and cons of this solution.
 For example, the advantages of monolith applications are no communication issues between components or reusing your styles or data in many places.
 On the other hand, it is hard to work on the same codebase.
 You are stuck with the technology, and you should get used to resolve conflicts because there will be a lot of them when you work with more than several people.
 So it was kind of obvious that there must be changes in my approach - both in the programming process and in the process of testing or releasing a new version of the mobile-web SPA.

 My first assignment was to change the pagination - everything was done before the end of the day.
-However, we had plenty of discussions in code review - about tests, architecture, variable names, and functionality.
+However, we had plenty of discussions during the code review - about tests, architecture, variable names, and functionalities.
 They explained to me why they use specific solutions, and I told them how we do it on listings.
 They didn’t know about some features that the listings API already has and that they don’t have to do the same job on their side, and I understood why this kind of architecture could be useful.
 During these two weeks of team tourism, I was able to make three more tasks: a generic component for badges, replace old badges to the generic component, and add SMART! logo to listings.
-Like the previous time, there were many discussions, and I noted some of their arguments to talk with my team about because there were a few things that we could do better.
+Like the previous time, there were many discussions, and I noted some of their arguments to talk with my team, because there were a few things that we could do better.

-I have to admit, I was surprised at how many meetings the web performance team was involved in as consultants - both with dev teams, as well as more business ones, dealing, for example, with the content of the home page.
+I have to admit, I was surprised at how many meetings the web performance team was involved in as consultants - both with development teams, as well as more business ones, dealing, for example, with the content of the home page.
 They also provided research on the comparison of Allegro’s performance with other websites.
 Of course, as a temporary team member, I was involved in all aspects.
 So many meetings went hand in hand with the disadvantages: my work was often interrupted, so I was able to do fewer tasks than I initially thought.